rcackerman/nycds-annual-survey/README.md

 Steps for sample:
 7. ~~Create dummy variable for whether they were in jail during pendency of their case.~~
 6. ~~Remove clients whose last address is blank (since we can't mail them anything).~~

+\* Bronx Defenders found people become more and more unreachable after their case closes.
+When they tested, they found that at 6 months about half of phone numbers were not working.